Dantalian5/goworld-web-app/README.md

 Users should be able to:

-- [ ] See all countries from the API on the homepage
+- [x] See all countries from the API on the homepage
-- [ ] Search for a country using an `input` field
+- [x] Search for a country using an `input` field
-- [ ] Filter countries by region
+- [x] Filter countries by region
-- [ ] Click on a country to see more detailed information on a separate page
+- [x] Click on a country to see more detailed information on a separate page
-- [ ] Click through to the border countries on the detail page
+- [x] Click through to the border countries on the detail page
-- [ ] Toggle the color scheme between light and dark mode
+- [x] Toggle the color scheme between light and dark mode

+Personal additions:

+- [x] Theme toggler animation using svgs
+- [x] Loading & Error animation on page load and fetch errors

 See the [open issues](https://github.com/Dantalian5/worldcountries-web-app/issues) for a full list of proposed features (and known issues).